pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 <!-- GETTING STARTED -->
 ## Functionality

-After enabling the application, the user will see a Mein Menu with fields, and remain in starting level with menu.
+1 .
+After enabling the application,
+the user will see a Mein Menu with fields, and remain in starting level with menu.
-[*HOST SESSION]
+*[HOST SESSION]
-[*JOIN SESSION ]
+*[JOIN SESSION ]
-[*QUIT]
+*[QUIT]

+2.1
+HOST SESSION - Opens new host session menu